SophSM/SLE-combined-analysis/README.md

 # Differential gene expression in Peripheral Blood Mononuclear Cells from people with Systemic Lupus Erythematosus

-This is a meta-analysis on expression data conducted on different SLE patients versus control experiments that were found in the Gene Expression Omnibus (GEO) database.
-This repository consists of three parts: **Monorail pipeline, Differential expression and analysis & WGCNA co-expression analysis**
+This is an analysis of bulk RNA-seq data conducted on different SLE patients versus control experiments that were found in the Gene Expression Omnibus (GEO) database.
+This repository consists of three parts: **Monorail pipeline, Differential expression analysis & gene regulatory network analysis**

 ### 1- Monorail pipeline